grahamking/hatcog/README.md

     ./go-join -private=<nick>

 when <nick> is the person who sent you the private message.
 You now have a special sort-of-channel just to talk to that person.

+## Alerts

+When someone says your name in a channel or sends you a private message, we try to play a sound and display a notification.
+You'll need to customise the sound command (in go-connect/main.go).
+The notification command should work as-is on Ubuntu.

 ## Supported commands